Lucqqq/IT-docs/Docker/Containers/JDownloader.md

 # JDownloader

 JDownloader is a headless [[Docker]]-Container.
 This means that the container itself does not offer any UI.
-Instead it relys on [my.jdownloader.org](https://my.jdownloader.org) to serve the UI.
+Instead, it relies on [my.jdownloader.org](https://my.jdownloader.org) to serve the UI.
 The environment-varibales define the account over which you can access the UI.
-The purpose of this container is many to scrape an download video files from websites.
-It is setup on [[Arm Instance]] and saves the file via SFTP on [[Self-Hosted]]-Instance.
+The purpose of this container is many, to scrape and download video files from websites.
+It is set up on [[Arm Instance]] and saves the file via SFTP on [[Self-Hosted]]-Instance.

 The setup in the [[Docker-Compose]] file looks like this:
 ```yml